cptx13/cptx.ee/README.md

-# 📖 README for My Blog Repository
+# 📖 README for cptx13.com

 ## Introduction